 Inhalants can also be a gateway drug.
-The National Inhalant Prevention Coalition says that teenagers who abuse inhalants like shoe polish more on to other drugs.
+The National Inhalant Prevention Coalition says that teenagers who abuse inhalants like shoe polish move on to other drugs.
 Ecstasy can be a gateway to cocaine and methamphetamine addiction.
-The New England Journal of Medicine says 9% of those with an opioid addiction have a history of steroid use.
+The New England Journal of Medicine says 9% of those with opioid addiction have a history of steroid use.
 Energy drinks have a high level of caffeine.
 This increases energy and alertness, making it more likely to try a more dangerous drug to get hooked on.

 Do not assume that if a drug that is legal, like alcohol, or one that does not have a mortality rate, like marijuana, is safe to use.
 These drugs have a proven tendency to lead you to try other drugs as you will feel if you can handle these drugs, other drugs will be just as easy.
 It is important not to let your addiction lead to another.
 Many rehab options can combine medication, group therapy, and all of the support from medical professionals to guide you through withdrawal and cravings.
 They will teach you about the harm that comes from gateway drugs and what you can do to better improve your life.
 Going to treatment will offer you a variety of therapy options and 12 step programs to help you lead a healthy life away from drugs.

 If you struggle with addiction, contact Bayview Recovery Center today.
 Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services.
 We treat a number of substance abuse disorders along with anxiety and depression.
 Additionally, we use cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, and yoga therapy.
-This helps to give you successful recovery.
+This helps to give you a successful recovery.
 For more information, please call us at 855.478.3650.
 Call anytime you need support.
 We are open 24 hours a day, 7 days a week.